Gig-Client/.github/profile/README.md

-## Hi there 👋 Welcome on Gig github page !
+## Hi there 👋 Welcome on IzzUp github page !

 <!--